 9.6.18.3 SCS Response frame format

-The SCS Descriptor List field contains zero or more SCS Descriptor elements, as defined in 9.4.2.121 (SCS Descriptor element).
-If included, each SCS Descriptor element contains a TSPEC element to describe the traffic characteristics and QoS expectations of traffic flows that belong to the SCS stream.
-Zero or more SCS Descriptor elements are present when the Status Code field value is equal to “Success” and no SCS Descriptor element is present otherwise.
+The SCS Descriptor List field is optionally present when the SCS Response frame is sent from an EHT STA to another EHT STA.
+If present, it contains zero or more SCS Descriptor elements, as defined in 9.4.2.121 (SCS Descriptor element).
+Each SCS Descriptor element contains a QoS Characteristics element to describe the traffic characteristics and QoS expectations of traffic flows that belong to the SCS stream identified by the SCSID field value in the same SCS Descriptor element.
+Zero or one SCS Descriptor element is present for an SCSID included in the SCS Status List field when the Status Code field value for that SCSID is equal to “Success” or “REJECTED_WITH_SUGGESTED_CHANGES” and no SCS Descriptor element is present otherwise (#5890).

 11.25 Robust AV streaming